balderdashy/waterline/README.md

 ```

 ## Meta Keys

-These keys allow end users to modify the behaviour of Waterline methods.
-You can pass them via the `.meta()` query modifier method, or as the `meta` query key.
+As of Waterline 0.13 (Sails v1.0), these keys allow end users to modify the behaviour of Waterline methods.
+You can pass them as the `meta` query key, or via the `.meta()` query modifier method:

 ```javascript
 Model.find()